nishantkph23ce-code/Pollution/README.md

 # Urban Pollution Dataset and Modelling Code

-This repository contains data and code used in the study:
+This repository contains the data and code used in a study on traffic-related air pollution near urban buildings.

-"A Multi-Scale Data-Driven Framework for Modeling Traffic-Related Pollutant Dispersion and Deposition Around Urban Buildings"

 ## Contents
-- Dataset: Environmental monitoring data (CO2, PM2.5, traffic, climatic variables)
+- Dataset: Environmental monitoring data including CO₂, PM₂.₅, traffic counts, and climatic variables
-- Machine Learning Models: SVR and Bayesian-optimized regression
+- Machine Learning Models: SVR and regression-based models used for prediction
-- CFD Simulation: MATLAB scripts for pollutant dispersion modelling
+- CFD Simulation: MATLAB scripts for airflow and pollutant dispersion modelling

 ## Usage
-The dataset can be used for training and validation of models.
-MATLAB scripts simulate airflow and pollutant transport.
+The dataset can be used for training and validation of predictive models.
+The MATLAB scripts can be used to simulate airflow and pollutant transport in urban environments.

 ## Note
-All data are collected using sensor-based monitoring and processed for analysis.
+The data were collected using sensor-based monitoring systems and processed for analysis.